openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 # Representation details negotiation

-When using `POST` or `PUT` to create or update a resource, the client can specify its response preference using the `Prefer` header, as described in [RFC 7240, Section 4.2](https://tools.ietf.org/html/rfc7240#section-4.2).
+When using `POST`, `PUT`, or `DELETE` to create, update, or delete a resource, the client can specify its preferred response format using the `Prefer` header, as defined in [RFC 7240, Section 4.2](https://tools.ietf.org/html/rfc7240#section-4.2).

+The service MAY include a `Preference-Applied` header in the response, such as `Preference-Applied: return=minimal` or `Preference-Applied: return=representation`, to indicate that the client's preference has been honored.

+If no `Prefer` header is provided, the default behavior is assumed to be `return=minimal`.

-## Minimal or full representation response
+## Prefer minimal or full representation response

-Clients MAY choose any of the following:
+Clients MAY use the following preferences to control the verbosity of successful responses:

+* `Prefer: return=minimal`
-- send `Prefer: return=minimal` to inform the service that prefers only a minimal response to a successful request.
+  Indicates the client prefers a minimal response.
-  A `Location` header indicating the direct URL to access the resource MUST be part of the service response.
-  If there is no payload content to be returned, the service SHOULD use HTTP status code `204 No Content`.
+  The response SHOULD include a `Location` header pointing to the newly created or updated resource.
+The HTTP status is typically `201 Created`.
+If no response body is returned, the service SHOULD use `204 No Content`.

+* `Prefer: return=representation`
-- send `Prefer: return=representation` to inform the service that prefers a full representation response to a successful request.
+  Indicates the client prefers a full resource representation in the response.
-  The `Location` header indicating the direct URL to access the resource representation MAY be part of the service response, and the payload content SHOULD include a full representation, while HTTP response status code is usually `201 Created`.
+  The response MAY include a `Location` header, and the response body SHOULD contain the full representation of the resource.
+The HTTP status is typically `201 Created` or `200 OK`.

-If no `Prefer` header is specified, the default behavior is `return=minimal`.

-## Resolving Object References
+## Prefer resolving Object references

-Clients can request with `Prefer: resolve_refs` that object references (OBJECT_REF) be resolved into full or partial representations instead of being returned as references:
+Clients MAY request that object references (e.g., OBJECT_REF) be resolved into full or partial representations by specifying:

 ```http
 Prefer: return=representation, resolve_refs
 ```

-This is useful when retrieving lists of COMPOSITION resources within an EHR, where the default behavior is to return only references.
+This is particularly useful when retrieving lists of COMPOSITION resources within an EHR, where the default behavior is to return only reference links.